 ArchiTS CLI Documentation

-Welcome to the complete documentation of ArchiTS CLI, your modern backend architecture generator for TypeScript and JavaScript.
+Welcome to the complete documentation of ArchiTS CLI, your modern backend architecture generator for TypeScript.

 Quick Installation